radiant-rstats/radiant.data/inst/app/tools/help/manage.md

 ### Using commands to load and save data

 The `loadr` command can be used in _R > Report_ or _R > Code_ to load data from a file directly into the active Radiant session and add it to the `Datasets` dropdown.
-The `saver` command can be used to exact data from Radiant and save it to disk.
+The `saver` command can be used to extract  data from Radiant and save it to disk.
 Data can be loaded or saved as `rda` or `rds` format depending on the file extension chosen.
 These commands can also be used without the Radiant browser interface.
 See `?loadr` and `?saver` for details.